Dophrin/HealthConnect-Patient-Attendance-Analysis/README.md

 * Slot Utilisation Rate could not be calculated — no total-slots field exists in the data.
 * All relationships identified (distance, reminders, history, lead time) are correlational, not causal.
 * The dataset omits operational factors such as staff availability or clinic capacity.
-* The booking-lead-time effect and reminder timing cannot yet be fully separated, since the dataset does not record reminder timing relative to lead time (Week 6).
+* The booking-lead-time effect and reminder timing cannot yet be fully separated (Week 6).
-* Gender categories are unevenly sized, so that effect size should be treated cautiously pending a larger sample (Week 6).
+* Gender categories are unevenly sized, so that effect size should be treated cautiously (Week 6).
+* Cross-track testing with Data Science remains one-directional across three consecutive weeks (Week 5-7) — a genuine two-way Test → Finding → Action → Retest cycle with that track has not yet occurred (Week 7).
 * Any extension to real patient data would require compliance with applicable healthcare data-protection requirements.

 ---

 ## Cross-Track Collaboration

-**Week 5:** Shared KPI results and segment-level no-show rates (prior history, distance, reminders) with the **Data Science track**, as candidate predictive features and as evidence supporting the exclusion of `Cancelled` appointments from their target variable definition.
+**Week 5:** Shared KPI results and segment-level no-show rates with the **Data Science track** as candidate predictive features and evidence supporting the exclusion of `Cancelled` appointments from their target variable definition.

-**Week 6:** Attempted direct coordination with the Data Science track to exchange findings; the track was not available/willing to collaborate this week.
-A standalone **Feature-Relevance Handoff Note** was prepared regardless, ranking all dataset variables by their measured effect on no-shows (booking lead time, prior no-show history, and distance ranked highest), so the analytical output exists and is usable by that track whenever they are able to engage with it.
-This is documented honestly as a one-directional integration activity rather than a completed two-way exchange.
+**Week 6:** Attempted direct coordination with the Data Science track; the track was not available/willing to collaborate.
+A standalone **Feature-Relevance Handoff Note** was prepared regardless, ranking all dataset variables by their measured effect on no-shows.

+**Week 7:** Data Science remained unavailable again.
+As the required HC-POD cross-track testing activity, every figure in the Week 6 Feature-Relevance Handoff Note was cross-checked against the corrected, re-tested Week 7 dashboard values — confirming the note's figures were accurate and required no revision.
+This is documented honestly as a self-directed validation of a prepared artifact, not a completed two-way exchange.

 ---